 Also, this cake is dangerously easy to make.

-Gooey Butter Cake Quick Directions
+How to Make Gooey Butter Cake

-You’ll make a base layer with cake mix, one beaten egg and a stick of melted butter.
+You'll make a base layer with cake mix, one beaten egg, and a stick of melted butter.

 Then you'll make a second layer to pour over the top of the base layer.

-The second layer will have the remaining two eggs, a package of softened cream cheese and two cups of powdered sugar.
+The second layer will have the remaining two eggs, a package of softened cream cheese, and two cups of powdered sugar.

 Voila!